monarin/psana-nersc/psdaq/instructions/05_add_new_wave8.md

 ```
 I think that means we need to get the controls group to modify some epics gateway settings.
 I’ll cc you on the slack thread. (edited)
 Solution: gateway has an incorrect permission.
 Zach reset it and we can run wave8 from daq control.
+#### IOC Connection Fail
+There was an issue when trying to open IOCManager after PGP 1 is connected to the IOC host.
+We could see optic signals from wave8 devGui.
+I think the issue was resolved with the firmware update (see thread between Jyoti and chis).